Trying to cut down on your coffee intake? These caffeine-free alternatives are filled with health-promoting ingredients (but still taste delicious!)

-One of Kim's intentions for 2015 is to cut down on her caffeine intake.
+One of Kim's ongoing health intentions is to cut down on her caffeine intake.
 Fortunately (or unfortunately, depending on how you look at it!)
 Amy has long been intolerant to caffeine.
 That means no coffee, no black tea, and no green tea either.
 The upside is that Amy has had a lot of practice coming up with tasty coffee alternatives to start the morning and give a perk to that mid-afternoon slump.
 Some of these can even be brewed like coffee and the first two (in Amy's opinion) come pretty darn close to replicating the taste.

 The following are five of our favourite coffee alternatives.
 And, because Red Tent Sisters is all about the hormones, we've included a note about how each of these can help boost your health, too.

 - Roasted dandelion root coffee.
 This is the closest you'll get to an actual experience of making coffee.
 While living in the UK this fall, Amy discovered dried, roasted dandelion root in her local health food shop.
 It requires fresh grounding and then you brew it in a Bodum just like coffee.
 While back in Toronto for the holidays we were unable to track down any whole roasted dandelion root, but we were able to pick up some DandyBlend, a pre-ground mixture of dandelion, chicory root, barley and rye (despite the barley and rye it is gluten-free - read how here).
 Dandelion is known to support the liver, an important organ in the metabolism and elimination of hormones (particularly those nasty xenoestrogens that come from the pill or the environment).